 Should it be Richard Gringas and Google who decide what’s important?
 Who provide the context they see fit?
 Who prepare us for the polls?
 As one citizen, I would rather a search provider who is a less censorious stage manager when I’m seeking the truth of a matter.
 The good news is, the status quo is changing.
 Services like Seekr.com‘s Political Lean filter and Brave Search’s Goggles enable users to get off Broadway and break out of the implicit and inaccessible bias at Google.

 *Note: On December 5th, 2022, Google brought “continuous scrolling” to its desktop user interface.
 This change places more results onto the first page, but makes subsequent results harder to access.
-The implication for results previously beyond the first several pages remain to be seen.
+The impact for results previously beyond the first several pages remain to be seen.